 As a result of the Hitchcock decision, the Florida Supreme Court has precluded an entire class of prisoners from obtaining relief despite having been unconstitutionally sentenced to death.
 The Florida Supreme Court has at least 75 other cases pending before it that will be affected by Hitchcock.
 (The brief for Mr. Hitchcock can be read here, and the brief for the state can be read here.)
 UPDATE: As of February 3, 2018, the Florida Supreme Court has issued 80 opinions in cases denying relief in light of Hitchcock where prisoners had completed the direct appeal process before June 24, 2002—the day Ring v.
 Arizona was decided.
 Of those 80 prisoners, 65 have sentences where the jury vote for death was not unanimous.

 To obtain relief under Hurst, prisoners must first petition the court to overturn their sentence.
 University of Colorado sociology professor Michael Radelet and capital defense lawyer Ben Cohen have published a study estimating that, at the end of 2016, approximately 200 prisoners will be entitled to new sentencing hearings under the Florida Supreme Court's current application of Hurst.
 Because of the age of the cases, the fact that one or more jurors have already voted for life, and the expense of retrying capital cases, many are expected to result in life sentences.
-With the assistance of Hannah Gorman, research scholar and death-penalty clinical instructor at the Florida Center for Capital Representation at Florida International University, DPIC has been tracking the death penalty cases decided in Florida since Hurst and, incorporating the data from FIU and Professor Radelet, has prepared several charts detailing the extent to which the Hurst-related decisions will affect the nation's third largest death row, including which death sentences are overturned and the subsequent sentencing disposition of those cases.
+With the assistance of Hannah Gorman, research scholar and death-penalty clinical instructor at the Florida Center for Capital Representation at Florida International University College of Law, DPIC has been tracking the death penalty cases decided in Florida since Hurst.
+Incorporating the data from Ms. Gorman and Professor Radelet, DPIC has prepared several charts detailing the extent to which the Hurst-related decisions will affect the nation's third largest death row, including which death sentences are overturned and the subsequent sentencing disposition of those cases.